-A new state-of-the-art Conservation Center opens at the Museum for our 150th anniversary in 2020.
+A new state-of-the-art Conservation Center is coming to the MFA.
 With 22,000 square feet of space and six laboratories, the Center features advanced technology, enhanced opportunities for interdisciplinary collaboration and training, and will establish a Conservation Learning Center, welcoming visitors to learn more about the care of our collections through encounters with works of art.

 The new Conservation Center consists of laboratories for paintings, objects, frame and furniture conservation, as well as mount making, exhibition preparation and scientific research.
 The design by Samuel Anderson Architects brings these studios together into a central unified space dedicated to inquiry and learning.
 Natural light from new skylights provides ideal conditions for conservation work.